 You don’t need much of this oil to do a good job.
 Just a few drops on a lint-free cloth should do the trick.
 But because it’s sold in such a small volume, you should order more than one.
 Besides, if the bottle breaks during shipping – or if you drop it while unpacking, you have to order afresh.

 The oil is tasteless, colorless, and odorless so it’s safe for kids and pets.
-It has a thin consistency for stress-free application.
+It has a thin consistency for a stress-free application.
 But be careful with that fragile bottle.
 The lid sometimes cracks too.

 In America, everything is king-sized, and this honing oil is the perfect example.
-At 12 ounces per bottle, it’s packaging is three or four times larger than most competitors.
+At 12 ounces per bottle, it’s the packaging is three or four times larger than most competitors.
 Its colorless formula seems to be a favorite on the American market – Japanese knife oils tend to be more golden-yellow.
 Thirteen Chefs has no distinct smell either, and it’s a food-grade product.

 Like the previous US-made knife oil we looked at, Thirteen Chefs remains stable under extreme temperature, so it’s suitable for US weather.
 The oil never breaks down or deteriorates.
 Thirteen Chefs is a trusted knife brand, but you can still use its oil on other knives.
 The oil is designed to deter rust and help your knives hold their edge for longer after sharpening.